robertocarroll/robertocarroll/_posts/2009-06-01-wire-yemen.markdown

 - Music
 ---

 I wrote an article about music in Yemen for The Wire magazine.
 (The image below is intentionally blurry.
-The Wire did not want it published anywhere.)
+The Wire did not want the article published online.)

 <img src="http://farm4.staticflickr.com/3728/9150463451_27734d7d47_z.jpg" width="100%" height="auto" alt="Wire">